Veetaha/veetaha.github.io/src/impl-trait-parameters-and-turbofish.md

 We will overview the desugaring of `impl Trait`, how turbofish syntax works and the limitation of using them both together.

-If you want to skip to the limitation itself
+If you want to skip to the limitation itself, then go to ["Turbofish Limitation Aftermath"](#turbofish-limitation-aftermath).

 > ❗This post covers only `impl Trait` in function parameters position.
 >